paulrobello/par_gpt/README.md

 --temperature         -t      FLOAT                                                 Temperature to use for processing.
 If not specified, a default temperature will be used. [default: 0.5]
 --pricing             -p                                                            Enable pricing summary display --display-output      -d      [none|plain|md|csv|json]                              Display output in terminal (none, plain, md, csv, or json) [default: md]
---context-source      -c      [none|stdin|file]                                     Source of context to use for processing.
-If not specified, a default context source will be used. [default: stdin]
---context-location    -f      TEXT                                                  Location of context to use for processing.
-Required if --context-source is set to 'file'. [default: None]
+--context-location    -f      TEXT                                                  Location of context to use for processing. [default: None]
 --system-prompt       -s      TEXT                                                  System prompt to use for processing.
 If not specified, a default system prompt will be used. [default: None]
 --user-prompt         -u      TEXT                                                  User prompt to use for processing.
 If not specified, a default user prompt will be used. [default: None]
 --agent-mode          -g                                                            Enable agent mode.